wenyaoxue/expensereportutils/journal.md

   * adding id - and since i have my import backup! just had to delete everything and import backup and the save difference thing applied!
   * delete selected done - paths for delete all, delete list<id>, don't call if none selected
   * update selected done - right now lets u do it even if u didn't make any updates
-## 4/21 13:20
+## 4/21 7h30m
 * search functionality
   * time
   * reviewed + added a visual cue to the note (opacity)
   * updated unknown to have all options
   * discount/count, + added discount/count as an action, + a visual cue
   * note
-* adjusting some select and act stuff - deciding not to have any individual actions. here's the code in case i change my mind, it's a cell of Transaction
+* adjusting/thinking about some select and act stuff (visuals, controls) - deciding not to have any individual actions. here's the code in case i change my mind, it's a cell of Transaction
 ```
 {imported ? "" :
         <td style={{backgroundColor:"white", color:"red", border:"0px", width: "25px"}}>